 Noncontrolling interests represent ownership interests in the Company's subsidiaries held by parties other than the Company, and are primarily made up of Och-Ziff Operating Group A Units held by the Company's executive managing directors and the Ziffs, and fund investors' interests in the consolidated Och-Ziff funds.
-Increases or decreases in net income (loss) allocated to the Och-Ziff Operating Group A Units are driven by the earnings or losses of the Och-Ziff Operating Group.
-Increases or decreases in the net income (loss) allocated to fund investors' interests in consolidated Och-Ziff funds are driven by the earnings or losses of those funds.
+Increases or decreases in net income (loss) allocated to the Och-Ziff Operating Group A Units are driven by the earnings or losses of theoretical funds are driven by the earnings or losses of those funds.